Khayyon1/Exploratory-Data-Analysis/README.md

 # Description of my process
 1. Feature Selection:
     ![MEDV_Distribution_Plot](Images/myplot.png "MEDV Distribution Plot")
-    >>After loading in the Boston Housing Data and importing the necessary libraries for the duration of the project.
+    > After loading in the Boston Housing Data and importing the necessary libraries for the duration of the project.
 I began by separating the data into different portions (Rest of the Data(13/14 columns), Label / Target Data (14th column)).
     I immmediately tested to see if any of the data was empty or NAN.
 After seeing that all the data was filled out, I printed the distribution/histogram plot of the MEDV (target)  and found it to be pretty normally distributed with little outliers in the  data.
 2. Feature Transformation:
     ![Heat_Map](Images/heat_map.png "Heat Plot")
-    >> after realizing the data was fine, I plotted the correlation matrix in the form of a heatmap and selected the features that were highly correlated with the target value MEDV.
+    > after realizing the data was fine, I plotted the correlation matrix in the form of a heatmap and selected the features that were highly correlated with the target value MEDV.
 I created X which is a dataframe that contains the most highly correlated values(w.r.t Target).
     I began to train_test_split the dataset into thee required 70 / 30 split.
 This is where I began to fit and train the data in various models

-> My best results were the following:

 # Day 1 Results
 ## Time Invested: (11/7/2018 7pm - 11/8/2018 2:15am)